 Enter on this line the amount of lease payments that are substantially equivalent to a purchase, subject to the limits indicated above.
 Do not include as part of the payments the interest portion.
+Also, indicate the amount of vehicles for which you made lease payments.
 Include with your return Form 480.7D.

-Do not include in this line in regular lease payments for leased cars ("operating leases").
+Do not include on this line regular lease payments for leased cars ("operating leases").
 These are reported on line (e).